 After reviewing many MLM companies and their business opportunities, I have seen through how they all work.
 I will explain it here very simply.

-And yet, distributors are not rewarded even when they work so hard to recruit people under them, because you have to move up a lot in the ranks, in order to see any substantial earnings.
-While you and the people you recruit keep feeding $100 per month each to the company, and get nothing back.
+And yet, distributors are not rewarded even when they work very hard to recruit people under them, because you have to move up a lot in the ranks, in order to see any substantial earnings.

 Many people are attracted to MLM opportunities, because of the perceived flexibility of working from home, working around your social circle, being able to decide how much effort and time you want to put in, etc.